 Help can be accessed under the Help menu.
 Under this menu you can also access keyboard shortcuts, provide feedback, and visit website.
 Handy tips are also available.

 CoLocalizer images are synchronized automatically across all your devices via iCloud.com and stored in iCloud Drive.
-For this functionality to work, you need installed iOS 7 and newer on your iPad(s) and OS X 10.9 (Mavericks) and newer on your Mac(s) and have any version of CoLocalizer for iPad and CoLocalizer Pro 5 and newer for Mac.
+For this functionality to work, you need installed iOS 8 and newer on your iPad(s) and OS X 10.10 (Yosemite) and newer on your Mac(s) and have any version of CoLocalizer for iPad and CoLocalizer Pro 5 and newer for Mac.

-CoLocalizer Pro can open RGB files in the most popular file formats, such as JPEG, PNG, and TIFF.
+CoLocalizer Pro can open RGB files in the most popular file formats, such as TIFF, JPEG, and PNG.
 It doesn't work with gray scale images.
 The use of lossless TIFF is strongly recommended to ensure the reliability of calculations.
 CoLocalizer Pro supports proprietary file formats from all major microscope manufacturers and a biological image data standard:

 • Zeiss: LSM, TIFF, TIFF Chunky, RGB PLANAR, etc.